-The photography by Steven Rothfeld is breathtaking, as well as drool-worthy, also bringing back so many fond memories of my days spent along the French countryside, and in the magnificent bistros.
+The photography by Steven Rothfeld is breathtaking, and brings back fond memories of my days spent along the French countryside in the magnificent bistros.
 If you like to cook simple classic French recipes, I highly recommend this cookbook.
-It’s the perfect way to spend a weekend in France, without ever leaving your own kitchen.
+It’s the perfect way to spend a weekend in France, without ever leaving your own kitchen!

 The recipe I chose to make was for Red Clam Soup With Saltine Crumb Garnish.
 Much different than a chowder, it is light and fragrant.
 Davis chose to use canned clams for her recipe, but since I live on the Gulf Coast and had access to some harvested farm fresh from Cedar Key, I went that route.
 Either will work fine.
 The saltine garnish is important as it gives a flavor bomb to the soup and also slightly thickens the delicious broth.

 Red Clam Soup With Saltine Garnish